 Three is better than one!

-Try this tool next time you’re struggling to know what direction to take, so you can realise a solid creative idea, as well as an effective action plan on how best to realise it.
-And remember, creativity involves all three roles working together, but in the right order.
+Try this tool next time you’re struggling to know what direction to take, so you can develop your creative ideas, as well as an effective action plan on how best to realise your dreams.
+And remember, creativity involves all three roles working together as a team.

 ‘Creativity as a total process involves the coordination of these three subprocesses: dreamer, realist and critic.
 A dreamer without a realist cannot turn ideas into tangible expressions.
 A critic and a dreamer without a realist just become stuck in a perpetual conflict.
 The dreamer and a realist might create things, but they might not achieve a high degree of quality without a critic.
 The critic helps to evaluate and refined the products of creativity’.
 Robert B. Dilts, Strategies of Genius: Volume 1